Desirable Difficulties

 A worthwhile challenge should feel stretching, not soul-destroying.

-The other end of the spectrum can be problematic, too.
+The other end of the spectrum can be a problem too.

-If we treat all discomfort as an alarm bell – awkwardness, challenge, uncertainty, correction, messing up – as if something is wrong, then we end up playing things too safe, and stagnating.
+If we treat all discomfort as an alarm bell, awkwardness, challenge, uncertainty, correction, messing up, as if something has gone wrong, we can end up playing things too safe and stagnating.

 That feels especially relevant now.

-We live in a culture that regularly tries to make spaces softer, gentler, and more inclusive.
-Much of that is correct, wise and overdue, but it does pose a risk of blurring some important edges.
+We live in a culture that often tries to make spaces softer, gentler and more inclusive.
+Much of that is correct, wise and overdue, but it can blur some important edges.

-What begins with kind intentions can slide into overprotection and, in the long run, limit people from realising their full potential.
+What begins with kind intentions can slide into overprotection.
+In the long run, that can limit people’s ability to reach their full potential.

 Psychological safety is not the same as permanent comfort.

-A genuinely helpful environment still leaves room for people to feel stretched, challenged, corrected, to mess up, and to be out of their depth at times.
-But also one where people can tolerate those things without being shamed, beaten down, or humiliated.
+A genuinely helpful environment leaves room for people to feel stretched, challenged, corrected, to mess up, and to be out of their depth at times, but without being shamed, beaten down, or humiliated.

 While Bjork’s research focused on learning and memory, the same pattern often appears in other areas of life.